guilherme-reis/macos-setup-script/README.md

 ## Applications Installed

-The script installs the following applications:
+By default, the script installs the following applications:

 - CleanMyMac X
 - iTerm2